 Imaging Tests: Imaging techniques play a pivotal role in diagnosing nasopharyngeal cancer.
 Common imaging tests include:

 Biopsy: The definitive diagnosis of nasopharyngeal cancer is made through a biopsy, where a small sample of tissue is removed from the nasopharynx and examined under a microscope for cancer cells.
-Depending on the location of the tumor, different biopsy techniques may be utilized.
+Depending on the location of the tumour, different biopsy techniques may be utilized.

 Early and accurate diagnosis of nasopharyngeal cancer is crucial for effective treatment and improved survival rates.
 If you or someone you know exhibits symptoms or risk factors associated with nasopharyngeal cancer, seeking prompt medical attention is essential.

-Nasopharyngeal cancer, a type of cancer that occurs in the nasopharynx located behind the nose and above the back of the throat, requires accurate diagnosis to ensure effective treatment.
+Nasopharyngeal cancer, a type of cancer that occurs in the nasopharynx located behind the nose and above the back of the throat, requires an accurate diagnosis to ensure effective treatment.
 Advanced diagnostic tests, including genetic tests, play a crucial role in identifying the disease, understanding its progression, and determining the most suitable treatment options.

 Imaging Tests: